 Results will be displayed once the analysis is completed.
 This could take a few minutes.

+Paula Antelo-Riveiro, Angel Piñeiro, Rebeca García-Fandiño.
 PRISM: a phase-resolved surface equation of state across the full Langmuir isotherm.
-Reference:
+(Under Review)

-The model employed in SurfFitter, the PRISM model, is derived from basic thermodynamics equations.
-This was originally meant for lipid monolayers, but it is extrapolable for any insoluble surfactant monolayers.
-For that reason, fitting parameters are denoted as \(\mathrm{APL}\) (Area Per Lipid) instead of \(\mathrm{MMA}\) (Mean Molecular Area).
-PRISM identifies the regimes of single-phase and phase coexistence in the isotherm taking as fitting parameters all the \(\mathrm{APL}\),\(\pi\) values that mark the boundaries between phases (white dots in the figure above).
-The article referenced above provides a more detailed explanation of the model.
+SurfFitter analyzes isotherm data applying the PRISM model, which is built on basic thermodynamic relations.
+The PRISM model, although initially meant for lipid monolayers, is valid for monocomponent Langmuir monolayers of any insoluble surfactant.
+PRISM identifies the regimes of single-phase and phase coexistence in the isotherm taking as fitting parameters all the \(\mathrm{APL}\),\(\pi\) values that mark the boundaries between phases.

-- At regions of pure phase \(\beta\), lipids occupy an average molecular area between \(\mathrm{APL}^\beta_{min}\) and \(\mathrm{APL}^\beta_{max}\), and the surface pressure increases with the monolayer compression according to the elasticity modulus \(K^\beta\) of that phase.
+- At regions of single phase \(\beta\), surfactants occupy an average molecular area between \(\mathrm{APL}^\beta_{min}\) and \(\mathrm{APL}^\beta_{max}\), and surface pressure increases with monolayer compression according to the elasticity modulus \(K^\beta\).

 | Degrees of surface coverage, \(\theta^\beta\) | The ratio of surface area occupied by each phase. |